-Faroe Islands' institutions and governance strength is reflected in the issuer profile score (G-2).
-Faroese governance and management are considered very good with prudent budgetary practices as the efficient and very transparent institutional framework provides a high degree of confidence in the authorities' ability to implement effective policies.
+Governance is appropriate (G-2).
 This is underpinned by the government's high credibility, transparency and consensus on key economic policy goals.
 Coupled with exceptionally high wealth levels and financial strength, these support a high degree of resilience.
+However, its small size and interest rate volatility represent constraints.